rapidsai/cudf/docs/cudf/source/developer_guide/ARCHITECTURE.md

 cuDF uses [dtypes](https://numpy.org/doc/stable/reference/arrays.dtypes.html) to represent different types of data.
 Since efficient GPU algorithms require preexisting knowledge of data layouts, cuDF does not support the arbitrary `object` dtype, but instead defines a few custom types for common use-cases:
-- `ListDtype`: Lists where each element in every list in a Column is of the same type.
+- `ListDtype`: Lists where each element in every list in a Column is of the same type
 - `StructDtype`: Dicts where a given key always maps to values of the same type
-- `CategoricalDtype`: Analogous to the pandas categorical dtype except that the categories are stored in device memory.
+- `CategoricalDtype`: Analogous to the pandas categorical dtype except that the categories are stored in device memory
 - `DecimalDtype`: Fixed-point numbers
 - `IntervalDtype`: Intervals

-Note that there is a many-to-one mapping between data type and `Column` class.
+Note that there is a many-to-one mapping between data types and `Column` classes.
 For instance, all numerical types (floats and ints of different widths) are all managed using `NumericalColumn`.